Oxyde-Labs/Oxyde/src/PROMPT_TEMPLATES.md

 - **Issues:** Report bugs or request features on GitHub
 - **Documentation:** Full API docs at docs.rs
 - **Examples:** See `examples/` directory for working samples
-- **Community:** Join our Discord for prompt-writing tips
+- **Community:** Join our Twitter community for prompt-writing tips

 ---

-## License

-Same as Oxyde SDK - MIT or Apache 2.0, your choice.